TEAMMATES/teammates/docs/maintainer-guide.md

 * Do NOT revoke the team membership, unless voluntarily done by the past member him/herself.
 * Move the past member's name to the appropriate section in `about.jsp`.

+### Beginner-level issues

+Ensure that there is a healthy supply of `d.FirstTimers`-labelled issues and `d.Contributors`-labelled issues to last for at least **7 days** considering the activity level at that point of time.

+Possible `d.FirstTimers` issues:

+* Documentation-only changes
+* Fixing typo
+* Removing unused methods or classes

+Possible `d.Contributors` issues:

+* Minor refactoring
+* Adding missing tests
+* Adding minor new feature or enhancement